What was the challenge/ problem that was addressed?

 What role does the advisor or advisory service play within the practical case?

-During the years of work, advisor was the person who identified the problem which is being solved within the EIP project “Development of a decision support system for the management of leaf and ear diseases in winter wheat”.
+During the years of work, the advisor was the person who identified the problem which is being solved within the EIP project “Development of a decision support system for the management of leaf and ear diseases in winter wheat”.
 Now in close cooperation with farmers and scientists gathered data has been analyzed and reliable algorithms created.
-The next step is to create a demo version of decision-making system which can be presented to farmers for testing.
+The next step is to create a demo version of the decision-making system which can be presented to farmers for testing.
 Besides focus groups of farmers are being organized to gather information on the best functional solutions.
+So in general, the advisor acts as a facilitator and the bridge between scientists and farmers.

 Can your approach be transferred and/or adapted for other innovation challenges and regions?

-Estimated transferability in a scale from 1 to 5
+Estimated transferability on a scale from 1 to 5